-The empowerment of women and girls and the realisation of their human rights are essential to the achievement of the Beijing Declaration and the 2030 Agenda for Sustainable Development.
-Achieving gender equality and the empowerment of women and girls is integrally linked to ending poverty, eradicating hunger and achieving full employment and decent work for women.
-The attainment of these goals is essential to the promotion of human rights, which is essential to the livelihoods, well-being and resilience of women and girls.
-Integral to this is the ability of women to be free from all forms of violence, discrimination and harmful practices.
+The Beijing Declaration and the 2030 Agenda for Sustainable Development emphasises

+- the empowerment and the realisation of women and girls' human rights - ending poverty, eradicating hunger and achieving full employment and decent work. - the promotion of human rights, to the livelihoods, well-being and resilience of women and girls and the ability of women to be free from all forms of violence, discrimination and harmful practices.